A Foodcentric Life

 Ingredients

-• 8 ounces fresh basil leaves, thick stems discarded about 4 cups of tightly packed leaves, washed and stemmed
+• 4 ounces fresh basil leaves, stems discarded about 4 cups of packed leaves

 • ½ cup grated Parmigiano-Reggiano cheese